optimagic-dev/optimagic/docs/source/algorithms.md

       function's values distances.
     - **threshold** (int): when the iteration counter reaches the threshold the convergence speed is set to 0.01 automatically.
-To deactivate this effect set the threshold to stopping.max_iterations which is the largest allowed value.
+To deactivate this effect set the threshold to stopping.maxiter which is the largest allowed value.
     - **speed_of_std_values_convergence** (int): parameter that determines the convergence speed of the standard deviations.
 This must be an integer